lukelutman/CCSVG/README.md

     [sprite runAction:[CCRepeatForever actionWithAction:animate]];

 SVG images are displayed as vector data, not textures.
 Each file is tesselated and cached in a vertex buffer object, so the peformance penalty of tesselating and uploading the geometry to OpenGL only happens once when the file is first loaded.

+There is a significant performance penalty for using images with transparent fills or strokes (drawing them properly means turning on blending in OpenGL).
+Avoid them where possible.

 ## Benefits